 Good deeds in the context of building a relationship with G-d are

 invaluable.
-Used to raise myself above and look down upon others, they are acts
+But used to raise myself up and look down upon others are acts

-of pettiness, selfishness, and ultimately of distancing myself from G-
+of pettiness, selfishness, and ultimately of distancing myself from G-d.

 Now let us return to our initial question.
 Arrogance may be all-consuming,

 but why must we go to the opposite extreme?
-Didn't we learn last week that
+Didn't we learn in the past that

 G-d willed it that no two people are alike, that every one of us is unique

-and can contribute to the world in a way no other can?
+and can contribute to the world in a way no one else can?
 Our bodies might